|

 kernel internal usage.

-key must be double-quoted character
+key must be a double-quoted character

 string, or a series of hexadecimal digits preceded by